svsticky/constipated-koala/README.md

 This will start a server that listens until you press Ctrl-C in the window where it's running.

+It might be neccesary to remove your existing node_modules folder, if it exists.
+Yarn might fail otherwise.

 When editing JavaScript, it might be usefull to run the webpack development server.
 This is started with: